What does Rainer mean?

 Rainer is an uncommonly occurring given name for men but a very prominent surname for both adults and children (#9598 out of 150436, Top 6%).
 (2000 U.S. Census)

-Ray (#733 last year) and Raymond (#264) are the prominent alternative forms of Rainer (#unlisted).
+Ray (#733 last year) and Raymond (#264) are the prominent alternative forms of Rainer (outside Top 1000).
 Adoption of these boy names reached its most widespread during 1930-1939 (usage of 0.9595%) and has become significantly less since (usage 0.5015%, down 47.7%), with the versions Ray and Raymond becoming less in vogue.
 Displayed below is an analysis of the usage of the boy name Rainer and affiliated names.
 (Top 1000 Baby Names Records, 2014)